Trump at brink of impeachment as U.S. House committee approves charges

 “I wouldn’t mind a long process, because I’d like to see the whistleblower, who’s a fraud,” Trump said, referring to the anonymous intelligence official who set off the House impeachment investigation by raising a flag about Trump’s call with Zelenskiy in a whistleblower complaint.

+A Democratic lawmaker called on Senate Majority Leader Mitch McConnell, a Republican, to recuse himself from the trial after he said on Thursday he was coordinating his approach with the White House counsel.

+“He has effectively promised to let President Trump manage his own impeachment trial.
+The Senator must withdraw,” Representative Val Demings said in a statement.

-Reporting by Susan Cornwell and David Morgan; Additional reporting by Lisa Lambert, Jeff Mason and Susan Heavey; Writing by Alistair Bell; Editing by Jonathan Oatis and Paul Simao
+Reporting by Susan Cornwell; Additional reporting by David Morgan and Lisa Lambert, Jeff Mason and Susan Heavey; Writing by Alistair Bell; Editing by Jonathan Oatis, Paul Simao and Sonya Hepinstall